-This device was created to allow more analog sensors to be added to a homemade robot.
-It is simply a 8 port switcher for analog or digital signals.
+This device was created to allow more analogue sensors to be added to a homemade robot.
+It is simply a 8 port switcher for analogue or digital signals.
 The device is controlled by a PIC 12F675 microcontroler, and gives eight analogue outputs from one analogue input, and one digital input.

 The K8000 computer interface board, used on the robot, is limited to four analogue inputs.
 A multiplexer was essential in order to capture more sensor data.
 The multiplexer can allow the computer to capture data from several sensors using a single analogue input on the K8000.